chrisweng12/Chatbot/README.md

   ```

   * The training is time consuming, to run the model while your local machine is still available for other work, it is recommended to train this model using a virtual machine.

+  * To run the model on a virtual machine, run the following step using AWS EC2.